nolandruid/CasaStellar2025/README.md

   ## Hackathon Success Criteria

-  - Users can deposit a test payroll batch (≥10 recipients) into a Soroban contract, funds generate simulated yield, and the contract auto-distributes exact amounts on the scheduled payday.
+  - Users can deposit a test payroll batch (≥10 recipients) into a Soroban contract, funds generate a simulated yield, and the contract auto-distributes exact amounts on the scheduled payday.
   - The app generates and posts a zero-knowledge proof on-chain that confirms “100% on-time payments” without exposing salary or recipient identities.
   - Dashboard clearly visualizes at least 48 hours of yield accumulation, with actual APY and payout bonuses from Blend (or testnet DeFi).
   - Full integration with Stellar Disbursement Platform or direct Soroban-based batch payout, processing at least 10 payments in under 30 seconds.